Legion of Honour

-The National Order of the Legion of Honour (Ordre national de la Légion d'honneur /fr/), formerly the Imperial Order of the Legion of Honour (Ordre impérial de la Légion d'honneur), is the highest and most prestigious French national order of merit, both military and civil.
-Consisting of five classes, it was originally established in 1802 by Napoleon Bonaparte and it has been retained (with occasional slight alterations) by all subsequent French governments and regimes.
+The National Order of the Legion of Honour (Ordre national de la Légion d'honneur /fr/), formerly the Imperial Order of the Legion of Honour (Ordre impérial de la Légion d'honneur), is the highest and most prestigious French national institution, both military and civil.
+It consists of five classes and was originally established in 1802 by Napoleon Bonaparte.
+The order has been retained, with occasional minor alterations, by all subsequent French governments and regimes.

 The order's motto is Honneur et Patrie ("Honour and Fatherland"); its seat is the Palais de la Légion d'Honneur next to the Musée d'Orsay, on the left bank of the Seine in Paris.
 (Note: The award for the French Legion of Honour is known by many titles, also depending on the five levels of degree: Knight of the Legion of Honour; Chevalier de la Légion d'honneur; Officer of the Legion of Honour; Officier de la Légion d'honneur; Commander of the Legion of Honour; Commandeur de la Légion d'honneur; Grand Officer of the Legion of Honour; Grand officier de la Légion d'honneur; Grand Cross of the Legion of Honour; Grand'Croix de la Légion d'honneur.
 The word honneur is often capitalised, as in the name of the palace Palais de la Légion d'Honneur.)
-Since 1 February 2023, the Order's grand chancellor has been retired general François Lecointre, who succeeded fellow retired general Benoît Puga in office.
+Since 1 February 2023, the Order's grand chancellor has been retired general François Lecointre.

 The order is divided into five degrees of increasing distinction: Chevalier (Knight), Officier (Officer), Commandeur (Commander), Grand officier (Grand Officer) and Grand-croix (Grand Cross).

+While prestigious, the Legion of Honour has sometimes been controversial.
+The order of merit has been awarded to Harvey Weinstein, Mohammed bin Nayef, Vladimir Putin, Bashar al-Assad, and Manuel Noriega.
+In 2010, the order's rules were changed to revoke Noriega's award after his extradition to France due to his conviction for money laundering.
+In 2017, further reforms to the award were made.

+Notable individuals who have refused the award include Marjane Satrapi, Albert Camus, and Jean-Paul Sartre.